No. 13 Louisville crushes Pittsburgh 106-51

 Louisville: When Mahmoud stays out of foul trouble, he can be effective.
 Limited to just 5 minutes because of foul trouble against Florida State, the 7-foot junior still picked up three fouls in 16 minutes against the Panthers but by then he had already done all the damage necessary against Pitt's undersized front court.

 Pitt: Stallings questioned the leadership of his four senior starters in the run-up to the game, and the Panthers responded by flat lining.
-It's certainly not the way he envisioned his first season with the Panthers going.
 Just as troubling?
 The sea of empty seats at the usually packed Petersen Events Center, something that never would have happened when the programs traded haymakers in the old Big East.

+Asked if his team could turn it around, Stallings offered a blunt assessment.

+''It doesn't look good, it doesn't feel good right now,'' Stallings said. ''It won't get changed, it won't get turned around unless the guys wearing uniforms come together and fight a lot harder than they did tonight.''

 UP NEXT